Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 1. Calorie Awareness Matters

-Looking back, I see that despite all my dietary experiments, I never addressed the fundamental issue: I was consistently overeating.
-Each new diet worked initially because limited options forced me into a calorie deficit temporarily.
-Then my adaptable brain would find diet-compliant foods I could overeat, and weight would return.
-In all of my dietary shenanigans up to this point, I had never once even thought about how many calories I was actually consuming.
+Looking back, I see that I was consistently overeating.
+Each new diet worked initially because limited options forced me into a temporary calorie deficit.
+Then my adaptable brain found diet-compliant foods I could overeat, and the weight returned.
+In all of my dietary shenanigans up to this point, I had never once considered how many calories I was actually consuming.

 For anyone pursuing weight loss, I strongly recommend tracking calories and measuring portions for at least a couple of weeks.
-The awareness this creates is transformative.
-Countless clients have returned shocked after discovering they were consuming an extra thousand calories in nuts daily or adding 600 calories of creamer to their morning coffee without realizing it.
-Addressing these behaviors represents low-hanging fruit that can yield significant fat loss with minimal effort.
+The awareness is transformative.
+Countless clients have been shocked to discover they were consuming an extra thousand calories in nuts or adding 600 calories of creamer to their morning coffee without realizing it.
+Addressing these behaviors is low-hanging fruit with outsized payoff.

 2. Prioritize Protein

-Most of the meals I eat are built around protein.
-Protein is a big deal when it comes to both satiety and muscle mass.
-For me to consider something a protein source it has to have a 2:1 protein-to-fat ratio (in grams).
-I use boneless skinless chicken thighs, 90 or 93% lean ground beef, 93% ground turkey, shrimp, zero fat greek yogurt, and egg whites and whole eggs mixed as the base for a large portion of my meals.
+Most of my meals are built around protein – a big deal when it comes to both satiety and muscle mass.
+For me to consider something a protein source, it needs a roughly 2:1 protein-to-fat ratio (in grams).
+I use boneless, skinless chicken thighs, 90%-93% lean ground beef, 93% ground turkey, shrimp, zero-fat greek yogurt, and egg whites mixed with whole eggs as the base for a lot of my meals.

-You could always opt for leaner cuts, like choosing chicken breast over chicken thighs or just using egg whites, but I find having a little more fat makes things more palatable, meaning I’m more likely to actually eat them regularly.
-I still eat fattier meats like a good ribeye, skin-on chicken, and fattier pork, but when I do I balance out the extra fat in that meal by opting for something leaner in the meals before or after.
+You can always opt for leaner cuts (chicken breast over chicken thighs or just egg whites), but I find having a little more fat makes things more palatable, meaning I’m more likely to actually eat them regularly.
+I still eat fattier meats like a good ribeye, skin-on chicken, and fattier pork, but when I do I balance that meal by opting for something leaner in the meals before or after.

 At my current weight of 210 pounds, I aim for 210 grams of protein daily.
-Based on available research, anywhere from 0.6–1 gram of protein per pound of body weight appears optimal for maximizing benefits.
-I don't stress if I occasionally fall above or below this range – consistency over time matters more than daily perfection.
+Based on available research, anywhere from 0.6-1 gram of protein per pound of body weight is optimal for maximizing benefits.
+I don't stress if I drift a bit – consistency over time matters more than daily perfection.

 3. Emphasize Whole Foods Without Absolutism

-I make sure to eat plenty of fruits, vegetables, and other whole foods like potatoes and beans.
-These foods help me to feel satisfied with fewer calories.
-They also contain micronutrients and fiber that help support overall health.
-Nothing is off-limits; I just recognize that if I have too many high-calorie, high-palatability foods, I have a harder time keeping my calories in check because I don’t feel as full when I eat those foods.
+I eat plenty of fruits, vegetables, and other whole foods like potatoes and beans.
+These foods help me feel satisfied with fewer calories and contain micronutrients and fiber that help support overall health.
+Nothing is off-limits; I just recognize that if I have too many high-calorie, high-palatability foods, I have a harder time keeping my calories in check and feeling full.

 Going out to eat is no longer taboo.
-If I am actively trying to lose weight, I generally avoid eating out, but during times of maintenance, eating at restaurants can be totally fine and enjoyable.
-I just work not to go overboard.
+If I’m actively trying to lose weight, I generally avoid it, but during times of maintenance, eating at restaurants can be totally fine and enjoyable.
+I just try not to go overboard.

-I also find things like diet soda can be a great way to have something palatable without wrecking my calories (sorry for shaming you about the Diet Coke, Mom).
-If you are concerned with aspartame, even though most of the evidence says it’s innocuous, there are stevia-based options like Zevia.
-It is not necessary to completely deprive yourself of pleasure to be healthy.
+And, things like diet soda can be a great way to have something palatable without wrecking my calories (sorry for shaming you about the Diet Coke, Mom).
+If you’re concerned with aspartame (even though most of the evidence says it’s innocuous), there are stevia-based options like Zevia.
+You don’t have to deprive yourself of pleasure to be healthy.
 Just be smart about how you indulge.

 4. Rethink Fasting

 I stopped making fasting central to my approach.
-While not inherently harmful, constant fasting creates physiological stress that affects my overall function.
+It’s not inherently harmful, but constant fasting creates physiological stress that I just don’t need.
 Instead of testing my willpower through hunger endurance, I now distribute adequate calories at regular intervals so that, even during caloric restriction, I maintain energy and well-being throughout the day.

-Occasional fasting can be helpful to reconnect with genuine hunger signals, but it's not the ultimate weight loss solution.
+Occasional fasting can help you reconnect with genuine hunger signals, but it's not the ultimate weight loss solution.
 Depending on your goals, extended fasting may actually impede progress.
-Regular protein consumption helps prevent muscle loss, whereas prolonged fasting creates extended periods without protein, potentially slowing muscle development or even accelerating muscle breakdown.
+Regular protein consumption protects muscle, whereas prolonged fasting creates extended periods without protein.
+That means potentially slowing muscle development or even accelerating muscle breakdown.

 5. Implement Diet Breaks

 I don’t perpetually diet anymore.
-There are times when I am dialed in and times when I am more relaxed.
-I find it easier to be adherent when I take time to let myself relax a little bit.
-There is even evidence suggesting that the longer you are in a calorie deficit, the more your body will adapt and do things in the background to decrease your expenditure.
+There are times when I’m dialed in and times when I’m more relaxed.
 Taking breaks can actually re-sensitize your body to a calorie deficit, lessen food focus, and improve results.

-In recent years, my goal has been to gain muscle, which means I have even started having periods of intentionally gaining weight.
+In recent years, my goal has been to gain muscle, which means I’ve even started having periods of intentionally gaining weight.
 Given my history of being obese, this stressed me out at first.
-Seeing the number on the scale go up was uncomfortable.
-I had spent so much time trying to lose weight that it felt like going backwards.
+Seeing the number on the scale go up felt like going backwards.

 Letting go of that mindset has been enormously beneficial.
-The number on the scale is just data, not a reflection of whether I have been bad or good.
+The number on the scale is just data, not a moral score.
 In the appropriate context, gaining weight is actually good.
-Even when it isn’t my goal, I don’t panic because I know that I have the tools to lose weight when the time comes.
+And, even when it isn’t my goal, I don’t panic because I know I have the tools to lose weight when the time comes.
 As a result, holidays and family gatherings aren’t stressful anymore (at least not because of the food).
 I don’t ask my family if the food they want to share with me is up to my standards.
 I say thank you and enjoy it knowing they made it with love.
-I recognize it’s just one day and there is no reason why I can’t go back to the healthy habits I’ve built right after.
+I recognize it’s just one day and there is no reason why I can’t go back to the healthy habits I’ve built afterward.

 6. Train Smart, And Hard

 My exercise approach has similarly evolved.
 I bench press.
 I do primarily stable exercises because they actually do recruit more muscle fibers.
 I even do “vanity” exercises like lateral raises and curls (GASP!).
 Turns out bigger shoulders are often also healthier, more functional shoulders.
-I still like to play around with “functional” movements that challenge balance and coordination, I just view them more as a supplement instead of THE way to train.
+I still like to play around with “functional” movements that challenge balance and coordination – but I view them as a supplement instead of the way to train.

 Rather than maximal exertion every session, I follow a systematic plan prioritizing gradual improvement.
 I've learned that progress doesn't require destroying myself each workout and that leaving some energy in reserve actually enhances long-term development.
-This approach has dramatically reduced injuries, allowing more consistent training.
+This approach has dramatically reduced my injuries, making consistency possible.

-Having a plan is also helpful to make sure you don’t overdo it on one specific muscle or movement.
+After the havoc I wreaked on my shoulders in my early days of weight training, I learned that having a plan ensures I don’t overdo it on one specific muscle or movement.
 Most muscles, especially big ones like your legs, chest, and back, respond best to twice-a-week training.
 You don’t have to be super sore after every workout – but odds are if you are never sore you could be working a little harder.
 Anywhere from 5–30 reps is good for muscle growth.
-After the havoc I wreaked on my shoulders in my early days of weight training, high rep sets like 12–20 helped me rebuild the ability to lift pain-free over time.
-Now that my shoulders have less pain, I have been able to work back into lower rep ranges and lift heavier again.
+While I was recovering, high rep sets helped me rebuild the ability to lift pain-free over time.
+Now that my shoulders have less pain, I’ve been able to work back into lower rep ranges and lift heavier again.
 I use both low and high reps because they both feel good and are effective for my goals.

 7. Rethink Cardio

 I don’t spend hours doing cardio anymore.
-I was using cardio as a means to balance my caloric budget, but it was actually counterproductive to my goals.
-I wanted to be healthy and fit.
-Trying to use cardio to accomplish that just made me skinny.
+I was using it as a means to balance my caloric budget, but it was actually counterproductive to my goals.
+I wanted to be healthy and fit; trying to use cardio to accomplish that just made me skinny.
 Excessive cardio not only consumes time but can actively deplete muscle mass.
-We often mistakenly assume that if a little bit of something is good a lot will be better.
+There are limits to the idea that if a little bit of something is good a lot will be better.

 The Results: Progress Without Perfection

 As a result of these changes, my body is in the best shape it’s ever been.
-I feel great, am happy with my appearance and, while I am not quite satisfied (I’m not sure I ever will be), I am proud of the body that I have built.
-Better still, I enjoy the process of improving it now that I actually know how to do so and can see measurable progress happening.
+I feel great, am happy with my appearance and, while I’m not quite satisfied (I’m not sure I ever will be), I’m proud of the body that I’ve built.
+Better still, I enjoy the process now that I know how to improve it and can see measurable progress.
 More than anything, this exploration has helped me to fall in love with the physical practices that I do – so it doesn’t take a ton of discipline to stick to them.

-Laying this all out there I feel pretty silly.
-I now can’t help but laugh when I look back at my younger self, so strong in all these convictions.
-Kurt Vonnegut said “There are times in life where your only two options are to laugh or cry, and I choose to laugh because there’s less to clean up afterward.”
-It’s that kind of laughter, because when I think about how hard I was working, in all the wrong ways, I feel sad.
-I look back and think that, if the younger me just had some of these insights, he would get so much more out of all that work he was putting in.
+I can’t help but laugh when I look back at my younger self, so strong in his convictions.
+Kurt Vonnegut said, “There are times in life where your only two options are to laugh or cry, and I choose to laugh because there’s less to clean up afterward.”
+It’s that kind of laughter.
+When I think about how hard I was working, in all the wrong ways, I feel sad.
+I look back and think that if the younger me just had some of these insights, he’d have gotten so much more out of all that effort.

-I hate to see other people doing the same thing.
-Trying their damnedest to slay a giant that is actually just a windmill when what would really benefit them is right under their nose.
+I hate seeing other people doing the same thing.
+Trying their damnedest to slay a giant that is actually just a windmill, when the real solution is right under their nose.
 I don’t regret my journey.
 Instead, I’m incredibly grateful.
 The lessons sting, but not without purpose.
-I had to go through all this to know what I know now.
-To give me the experiences that help me help others navigate their own journeys.
+I had to go through it to know what I know now, and to be able to help others navigate their own journeys.

 Regardless of what diet you choose, make sure it’s built on a foundation of the basics.
 Focus on managing calories, getting enough protein, and exercising in sustainable ways.
 Everything else is just preference.